Alien-AV/gangster-game/game-design.md

 - **Face** – used to extort surrounding blocks, expanding territory and generating cash.
 - **Fist** – keeps unruly businesses in line when patrols are thin (not yet implemented).
 - **Brain** – sets up illicit businesses behind purchased fronts.
+- Lieutenants can also recruit additional mooks to expand patrol coverage.

 ## Gameplay Loop Example
 1. Extort with the boss to earn starting cash.